spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 #### Secrets convenience scripts

-Once you've Terraform'ed your secrets repo and know your way around,  these convenience scripts may help you check out and update your secrets based on your configured environment.
+Once you've terraform'd your secrets repo and know your way around,  these convenience scripts may help you check out and update your secrets based on your configured environment.
 There's no requirement to use them, the manual steps they encapsulate are also documented below.